Surface Pro 4

-The Surface Pro 4 is the fourth-generation Surface-series 2-in-1 detachable, designed, developed, marketed, and produced by Microsoft.
-The Surface Pro 4 was announced on October 6, 2015 alongside the Surface Book.
+The Surface Pro 4 is the fourth-generation Surface-series 2-in-1 detachable, designed, developed, and marketed by Microsoft.
+The Surface Pro 4 was announced on October 6, 2015, alongside the Surface Book.
 In the U.S. and Canada, the Surface Pro 4 was released on October 26, 2015.

-The Surface Pro 4 is an update over its predecessor, featuring Skylake CPUs, more RAM and SSD options and a 12.3-inch display with a greater resolution.
+The Surface Pro 4 is an update over its predecessor, featuring Skylake CPUs, more RAM and SSD options, and a 12.3-inch display with a greater resolution.
 At the same time, the device is compatible with most of its predecessor's accessories.

 The device's successor, the 2017 Surface Pro, was announced in May 2017, ahead of a release the following month.

+The Surface Laptop 4 is a separate line of Surface devices from Microsoft, released in April 2021.

 History

 The Surface Pro 4 was announced on October 6, 2015 alongside the Surface Book.
 Both devices were available for pre-order the following day and available for customers beginning on October 26, 2015.

 The device initially exhibited failure to sleep properly, which drained the battery very quickly.
 Microsoft subsequently developed a fix that was made available on February 17, 2016.